 Marin's Spectacular Muir Woods is Not Just for Tourists

 For locals, a visit here is still well worth the time, but you do have to keep in mind that it's one of the region's top tourist destinations.
-Parking at Muir Woods is limited, so get there as early as you can—it opens at 8 am most days so it'll be ready and waiting for you.
+Fortunately, the National Park Service now requires advance reservations for parking and for the weekend Muir Woods shuttles, which has really reduced the crowding and congestion in recent years.

 Muir Woods offers a wide range of different hiking and walking opportunities, depending on how far you want to go and how hard you want to work.
 For families, the best option is to do the loop along Muir Woods' main trail up through Cathedral Grove and back.
 It's easy, and the majority of the trails are in the form of either pavement or boardwalk, which is great for little ones and strollers.

-Take a leisurely walk through the monument, along burbling Redwood Creek, and take the time to listen, watch, and even smell.
+Take a leisurely walk through the monument, along Redwood Creek, and take the time to listen, watch, and even smell.
 Little bridges cross the creek at various points, and they're a fun place to stop and relax and see what's in and around the water.
-In addition to trees, you'll see amazing plant life and animals (we saw chipmunks, fish, and a great blue heron while we were there).
-There are even trees that you can go inside, which the kids thought was amazing.
+In addition to trees, you'll see amazing plant life and animals (we saw chipmunks and a great blue heron while we were there).

 Signs outside the majestic Cathedral Grove urge you to enter quietly.
 It's an inspiring spot that encourages quiet contemplation and observation, and it's definitely a must-see stop on your visit.